-- Breakfast: Whole grain waffles with fruit, walnuts, and maple syrup; smoothies; overnight oats; whole grain toast with Earth Balance spread and cinnamon; whole grain pancakes with maple syrup; fruit; hash browns with veggies.
+- Breakfast: Whole grain waffles with fruit and maple syrup, smoothies, oatmeal, whole grain toast with peanut butter and banana slices, whole grain pancakes with maple syrup, fruit, hash browns with veggies.

 - Lunch: Tomato and avocado sandwich on whole grain toast, not-tuna salad on whole grain crackers, soup, salad, taco salad, burrito bowl, veggie wrap.

-- Supper: Vegetable fried rice with steamed broccoli, black bean burger, veggie pizza, salad, soup, black bean tacos, veggie fajitas, whole grain spaghetti with marinara sauce, steamed veggies, roasted veggies, quinoa mixed with roasted veggies, black bean “hamburger steaks” with onions, vegetable lo mein, baked potato fries.
+- Supper: Vegetable fried rice with steamed broccoli, black bean burger, veggie pizza, salad, soup, black bean tacos, veggie fajitas, whole grain spaghetti with marinara sauce, steamed veggies, roasted veggies, quinoa mixed with roasted veggies, black bean “hamburger steaks” with onion gravy, vegetable lo mein, baked potato fries.

-- Dessert: chocolate peanut butter oatmeal balls, maple candied nuts, dairy-free “nice cream,” dairy-free chocolate popsicles, banana bread, cinnamon baked apples.
+- Dessert: chocolate peanut butter oatmeal balls, maple candied nuts, dairy-free “nice cream,” dairy-free chocolate popsicles, banana bread, cinnamon apples.